devshimi/ALL-IN-ONE-TRADING-ENGINE/README.md

-# All In One Trading Engine
+# ALL IN ONE TRADING ENGINE

 ## Introduction
 The All In One Trading Engine is designed for professional and advanced traders.
 This powerful application combines features like real-time charting, PnL tracking, market data integration, and algorithmic trading, making it a comprehensive platform for managing trading activities.
 The application integrates with Interactive Brokers (IBKR) for live market data and order management, and supports additional features via various APIs for enhanced functionality.